EPA's Region 6 Office

 Serving: Arkansas, Louisiana, New Mexico, Oklahoma, Texas, and 66 Tribal Nations

-On October 25, 2013, the Regional Science Council held a seminar on the "Soils Contamination: The Scourge of the Planet?"
-The Seminar featured Dr Nadia Plata, who visited the Region all the way from Switzerland.
-Dr Plata holds a Bachelor and Master of Science in Chemistry, a Ph.D. in Technical Sciences, an Executive MBA in Management and Finance, in addition to a degree in International Environmental Law, thus making her a well rounded speaker.
-This talk does not necessarily reflect the views of the EPA, however the Regional Science Council would like to thank Dr Plata for agreeing to share her research.
-To view the recording of the seminar, visit https://epa.connectsolutions.com/p4awlif040b/.
+The seminar featured Dr. Nadia Plata, who visited the Region all the way from Switzerland.
+Dr. Plata holds a Bachelor and Master of Science in Chemistry, a Ph.D. in Technical Sciences, an Executive MBA in Management and Finance, in addition to a degree in International Environmental Law, thus making her a well-rounded speaker.
+This talk does not necessarily reflect the views of the EPA, however the Regional Science Council would like to thank Dr. Plata for agreeing to share her research.

-On August 21, 2013, the Regional Science Council held a seminar titled, "Waterborne Pathogen Research to Support Water Quality Regulations."
-The Semianr was presented by Dr George D. Di Giovanni, a Professor of Environmental and Occupational Health Sciences with the University of Texas – Houston School of Public Health, El Paso Regional Campus.
-This talk does not necessarily reflect the views of the EPA, however the Regional Science Council would like to thank Dr Di Giovanni for agreeing to share his research.
-To view the recording of the seminar, visit https://epa.connectsolutions.com/p911ualixzw/.
+The seminar was presented by Dr. George D. Di Giovanni, a Professor of Environmental and Occupational Health Sciences with the University of Texas – Houston School of Public Health, El Paso Regional Campus.
+This talk does not necessarily reflect the views of the EPA, however the Regional Science Council would like to thank Dr. Di Giovanni for agreeing to share his research.